mayank15120/Microsoft-Clone/README.md

 # Microsoft-Clone
-Its a Microsoft Official CLone developed with the Basics that is, HTML and CSS.
+Microsoft Official Website Clone developed with the Basics that is, HTML and CSS.